Camping Survival Essentials - Gears, Tips, and Preparation

 Pack and organize your camping equipment and survival gear.

 This step is crucial as it can make or break your camping endeavor.
-As such, it begins with knowing what to bring and how to utilize those things.
-A printable rundown of first-time camping basics is a smart method for keeping your possessions coordinated and ensuring you have not failed to remember anything fundamental.
+It begins with knowing what to bring and how to utilize those things.

 What to bring: